 The National Referee Committee is a standing committee of Volleyball Canada.
-The NRC will consist of the Chairperson (referred to as the NOC), the Chairs of the Sub Committees, and the Regional Referee Chairpersons (referred to as ROC's).
-In addition, the Volleyball Canada staff liaison will be an ex-officio member of the NRC.
+The NRC will consist of the Chairperson (referred to as the NOC) and the Chairs of the Sub Committees.
+In addition, the Volleyball Canada staff liaison will be an exofficio member of the NRC.